 Ephemeris Representations of ATTITUDE

 Under the proper conditions, attitude states allow for the use of a propagation technique (analytical or numerical) to interpret the orientation of an object connected frame at times different from the specified epoch.
 Another manner to represent attitude is to use a tabular format, with attitude states at pre-determined time intervals.
-This format (referred to as an ephemeris representation) allows for the use of interpolation techniques to interpret the attitude at times different from the tabular epochs.
+This format (referred to as an ephemeris representation) requires the use of interpolation techniques to interpret the attitude at times different from the tabular epochs.

 ATTITUDE DYNAMICS